LoneWolfKJ/Kirito/README.md

 >>>>>>> e203ec5...
 Update README.md
 Also initially blocks for the representatives would be created and their address used as a key for a map which would hold his/her votes obtained.
 This would help make vote counting automatic and less time consuming.

-A functionality to send SMS/Email on sucessful vote without increasing perceived user latency using RabbitMQ would also be implemented
+A functionality to send SMS/Email on sucessful vote without increasing perceived user latency using RabbitMQ would be implemented

 links reffered -
 https://dzone.com/articles/introduction-to-blockchain-with-java-using-ethereu-1